ibm-cloud-docs/vpc/nlb-delete.md

 The Status for the NLB now shows **Deleting**.
 Refresh the page to confirm that the load balancer was deleted.

-## Deleting a network load balancer using the CLI
+## Deleting a network load balancer by using the CLI
 {: #nlb-deleting-cli}
 {: cli}